 Job Title: College & Career Navigator/Academic Advisor

-Bio: I have been working as the College & Career Navigator under a Department of Labor Grant for the past two years.
-In my role, I work with students in the Foundations of Health program as well as prospective students who are navigating the unemployment system at CareerPoint in Holyoke.
+Bio: In my role, I work with students in the Foundations of Health program, as well as prospective students who are navigating the unemployment system at CareerPoint in Holyoke.
 I enjoy working closely with students to be sure they are on the right path to meet their career goals!
 Holyoke Community College has so many resources for students who are exploring their career options.
 I am lucky to be part of a great team of faculty, staff, and students in Foundations of Health.

 Outside of work: I am the mom to two children.
 I am also a competitive runner, striving to be the healthiest person I can be!